spletts/BalVal/README.md

 Log files are CSVs.
 Not all log files will be written to; for example, if `PLOT_MAG=False`, 'mag_completeness.log' will not be created and an empty 'dummy.log' will replace it.

-Plot names are prefaced with the plot type (for example, 'scatter_' if `SCATTER=True`).
 Plot save names ending with '\_.png' have default axes.

 `match_type` is `MATCH_TYPE` unless `PLOT_COMPLETENESS=True` in which case both 10% and 20% Balrog-injected matched catalogs are plotted in the same window, so `match_type` removes the percent injected from `MATCH_TYPE`.
 That is, `MATCH_TYPE=10%_inj_gal_truth_cat_10%_inj_sof_cat` results in `match_type=inj_gal_truth_cat_inj_sof_cat`.